|Jun 21st - Jul 5th||Jul 12th - Jul 19th||Jul 26th - Sep 6th|

 Six Day Gods Pocket Sea Kayaking Expedition – Day 4

-We will reach Bate Passage and the vicinity of the Sea Otters sometime in the afternoon of day four where we will find our campsite for the next two nights.
+We will reach Bates Passage and the vicinity of the Sea Otters sometime in the afternoon of day four where we will find our campsite for the next two nights.
+Our favorite spot is on one of those rare islands that has never been cut by the forestry industry.
+To stroll through the trees and feel the ancient soul of the forest is a feeling you can no longer find in this modern world.
 Throughout the day there will be opportunities to observe a multitude of marine wildlife and paddle between tiny islands with a new and even more breathtaking view around each corner.
 Once more your guide will surprise you with their culinary skills to ensure you do not go to bed hungry.

 Six Day Gods Pocket Sea Kayaking Expedition – Day 5

 Day five already!
 Where did the time go?
 Today after breakfast, we have nothing to do but explore, to paddle the island archipelago inhabited by Sea Lions and Sea Otters; If we are lucky, we may even find an occasional whale to visit with us.
+Some trips we are fortunate to hear the humpback whales sleeping in the quiet cove that shelters our camp.
 We will have lunch either on a remote beach or floating on the water.
 As time moves on towards evening & when you think you have got those perfect photographs and had your fill of the ocean, your guide will once again prepare a feast for dinner.

 Six Day Gods Pocket Sea Kayaking Expedition – Day 6